Manhattan cop adopts dog she helped save from hot car on Upper East Side - NewsBreak

 “Our cops responded discovering the car off, windows shut & distressed dog,” the command tweeted, in part.
 “They broke the window, got [the] pup out & off to a vet for care.”

-The tweet included a video of cops cracking open the window to the vehicle, freeing the four-legged fluffball, and providing it with water and dog treats.With hot weather coming up, New York warns of dangers to kids and pets
+The tweet included a video of cops cracking open the window to the vehicle, freeing the four-legged fluffball, and providing it with water and dog treats.‘Heartbroken’: Beloved Monroe County K-9 dies after years of service

 But the story didn’t end with the dog’s rescue from the car.